Vocabulary Building: Corpora

 Apply observations to your own writing

-Results: Entries for “new” as an adjective and adverb are displayed.
-Its frequency in different genres is represented numerically and in charts.
-Different synonyms (bottom-left) can be clicked to reload sample sentences, sorted alphabetically by collocates (words it is frequently combined with) and color-coded by part of speech.
-Sample sentences can be filtered by genre as well.
+Notice that “new” appears as an adjective and as an adverb.
+Notice the frequency of “new” in different genres represented numerically and in charts.
+Try clicking different synonyms (bottom-left) to reload sample sentences, sorted alphabetically by collocates (words it is frequently combined with) and color-coded by part of speech.
+Try filtering sample sentences by genre.

-Query: This search compares adjectives that appear up to two words before “results” in academic humanities and academic scientific writing.
+Try using the Corpus of Contemporary American English tool to identify adjectives that appear up to two words before the word “results” in academic humanities and academic scientific writing.”

-Results: Rather than a bar graph of the word combination’s frequency in different contexts, this lists all sub-sections of contexts and sorts results in descending order.
+Rather than a bar graph of the word combination’s frequency in different contexts, you can generate a list of all contexts with results in descending order.
 The bottom-right displays different phrases from the academic scientific and technical writing sub-section.